rng-guy/NFSMWBartender/README.txt

 To INSTALL this mod, copy the contents of its "scripts" folder into the "scripts" folder located in your game's installation folder.
 If your game does not have a "scripts" folder, create one.

-AFTER INSTALLING this mod, you can configure its features by editing its configuration files.
+AFTER INSTALLING this mod, you can customise its features by editing its configuration files.
 You can find these configuration (.ini) files in the "scripts/BartenderSettings" folder.

 To UNINSTALL this mod, remove its files from your game's "scripts" folder.